deennoo/ESP8266-ws2812b/README.md

 Drive a WS2812B led strip true an ESP8266 chip and make it compatible with Milight protocole

+Actually work on a wemos mini d1, and 15 pixels led strip

+This creat a html server who can change led strip color

+to acces  : http://ip shown on ide serial monitor

 Actually :

 - 18 colors display